 The Ordinance requires contractors to recycle 100% of all asphalt/concrete and 50% of all other C&D debris from construction and demolition projects valued at $100,000 or greater at the time the building permit is issued.

-To demonstrate compliance, complete and submit a Waste Management Plan online at Green Halo Systems (www.greenhalosystems.com).
-Then, upload recycling and disposal receipts minimum every 30-days and submit the Waste Management Report before scheduling the final inspection.
+To demonstrate compliance, complete and submit a Waste Diversion Plan online by going to Green Halo Systems.
+Then, upload recycling and disposal receipts minimum every 30-days and submit the Waste Diversion Report before scheduling the final inspection.

 Your options for recycling construction and demolition materials from the jobsite are: